Precis tugela

 Precis tugela, the African leaf butterfly or eared commodore, is a butterfly of the family Nymphalidae.
 It is found in eastern and southern Africa, ranging from Ethiopia to South Africa.
-It is commonly included in the genus Precis instead of Junonia.
+It is commonly included in the genus Junonia rather than Precis.

 The wingspan is 55–60 mm in males and 58–64 mm in females.

 The larvae feed on Plectranthus species and Englerastrum scandens.